11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 It is the art of shooting light with a camera, usually through a digital sensor or film, to make an image.

-With a good camera instrument, you can photograph wavelengths of light invisible to the human eye, along with infrared, UV, and radio.
+With a good camera, you can photograph wavelengths of light invisible to the human eye, as well as infrared, UV, and radio.

 So, we all depend on a good camera lens for videography and photography.